Calculating holiday pay Holiday entitlement

 For leave years starting on or after 1 April 2024, employers can choose to use rolled-up holiday pay.
 This applies to irregular hours workers and part-year workers only.

-There are strict time limits for making a claim to an employment tribunal.
-In most cases, you have 3 months minus 1 day from the date of the most recent wrong holiday payment.
+In most cases, an employee has 3 months minus 1 day from the date of the most recent wrong holiday payment.

 Find out more about: